top of page

 INSTITUTIONAL INFRASTRUCTURE ALLOCATIONS MONITOR

-Cornell University’s Program in Infrastructure Policy (“CPIP”) and Hodes Weill & Associates are pleased to present the findings of the second-annual Institutional Infrastructure Allocations Monitor (the “2024 Infrastructure Allocations Monitor”).
-The 2024 Infrastructure Allocations Monitor focuses on the role of infrastructure in institutional portfolios, and the impact of institutional allocation trends on the investment management industry.
-This report builds upon the success of the inaugural 2023 Infrastructure Allocations Monitor published by CPIP and Hodes Weill & Associates in 2023.
+Cornell University’s Program in Infrastructure Policy (“CPIP”) and Hodes Weill & Associates are pleased to present the findings of the third-annual Institutional Infrastructure Allocations Monitor (the “2025 Infrastructure Allocations Monitor”).
+The 2025 Infrastructure Allocations Monitor focuses on the role of infrastructure in institutional portfolios and the impact of institutional allocation trends on the investment management industry.
+Launched in 2023 the Infrastructure Allocations Monitor is a comprehensive annual assessment of institutions’ allocations to and objectives in infrastructure investments.
+This report analyzes trends in institutional portfolios and allocations by region type and size of institution.

-The 2024 Infrastructure Allocations Monitor includes research collected from 102 institutional investors in 20 countries.
+The 2025 Infrastructure Allocations Monitor includes research collected from 115 institutional investors in 25 countries.
 All survey responses are maintained as confidential by Cornell University.
-The 2024 Participants hold total assets under management (“AUM”) exceeding US$8.2 trillion and have portfolio investments in infrastructure exceeding US$350 billion.
-Our survey consisted of 23 questions concerning portfolio allocations to the asset class, current and future investments in infrastructure, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the infrastructure allocation (e.g., direct investments, joint ventures, and private funds).
-We also included questions regarding historical and target returns as well as environmental, social and governance (“ESG”) policies.
+The 2025 participants hold total assets under management (“AUM”) exceeding US$10.6 trillion and have portfolio investments in infrastructure exceeding US$520 billion.
+Our survey consisted of 23 questions concerning portfolio allocations to the asset class current and future investments in infrastructure investor conviction investment management trends and the role of various investment strategies and vehicles within the context of the infrastructure allocation (e.g., direct investments, joint ventures, and private funds).
+We also included questions regarding historical and target returns as well as environmental social and governance (“ESG”) policies.

 Media Coverage